 The other two members of the group – Conor and Cara – were Americans from New York City traveling through Italy for several weeks.
 On their way to Rome they visited Milan and the Amalfi Coast, and were headed to Florence and Venice before returning to NYC.
 I thoroughly enjoyed their company and we could not have had a better guide.

-Historical Monuments and Romantic Cobblestone Backstreets
+Historical Monuments, Cobblestone Backstreets

 The fun day passed quickly!
 We stopped for an occasional photo, sipped needed espresso at cafés, enjoyed a delicious lunch, and cooled down with gelato.

 Emanuele gave an excellent commentary about Rome’s many treasures – enough detail but not too much.
-My only regret was not being able to photograph the gorgeous backstreets – impossible while riding a bike.
+My only regret was not being able to take photograph of the gorgeous backstreets – impossible while riding a bike.
 Hopefully I can leisurely retrace the backstreet trail before leaving for Istanbul.

 We began at the TopBike shop on Via Labicana and continued following Emanuele’s well-planned route which started and ended near the Roman Coliseum.
-This is a list of some of the historic places we visited during the tour:
+This is a list of the historic places we visited during the tour:

-- Baths of Caracalla – Roman Bath ruins
+- Baths of Caracalla Ruins

 - Il Colosseo